von/pyVBox/README.markdown

 This code is written to the 3.1 version of VirtualBox.

+This software is independently created from VirtualBox and Sun.
+No endorsement by Sun or the VirtualBox authors is implied.

 This code is far from complete.
 Use at your own risk.
 No support guarenteed, but I'm happy to receive bug reports or suggestions (open an issue please).